How to parse command-line arguments. Four canonical documents.

 by POSIX-compliant systems.
 Looking into its specification is advisable for two

-reasons: One, it offers some clues as to how diagnostic messages from parsing
+reasons: One, it offers some clues as to what diagnostic messages from parsing

 should look like.
 Two, and much more importantly, it contains an express